SHOJIB-80/SHOJIB-80/README.md

 ## Projects
 ### Project Name: School Management System , Link: [https://github.com/SHOJIB-80/School-Management-System-]
 The School Management System is a simple Java-based application designed to efficiently manage the core operations of a school.
-It allows administrators to handle student, teacher, and course data while ensuring secure access through user authentication.
+It allows administrators to handle student, teacher, and course data[...]

 - Technologies: Java
 Key Features:

 Student Management:
-Add, view, and manage student details like name and age.
+Add, view, manage student details like name and age.

 Teacher Management:
-Add, view, and manage teacher details like name and subject expertise.
+Add, view, manage teacher details like name and subject expertise.

 Course Management:
 Create courses and assign students and teachers to them.